AaronGCProg/ZIPManagement_PhysFS/docs/index.md

 <h3  align="center" id="solution">Solution</h3>

-The solution will show us Geralt of Rivia just like this.
+<p align="justify">The solution will show us Geralt of Rivia just like this.
 In addition will play random music, and if you press the key "1", will play random SFX.
 Progress will not be noticeable until the last TODO is complete.
-Until then, it is recommended to track the information of the variables through breakpoints to know if the functions are working.
+Until then, it is recommended to track the information of the variables through breakpoints to know if the functions are working.</p>

+You can download <b>DEMO of Solution</b> <a href="https://github.com/AaronGCProg/ZIPManagement_PhysFS/releases/download/v1.0/PhysFS_DEMO_Solution.zip">clicking here</a>.

 <img src="https://raw.githubusercontent.com/AaronGCProg/ZIPManagement_PhysFS/master/docs/imagesWeb/solution.JPG" class="center">

+You can check the code of the solution, <a href="https://github.com/AaronGCProg/ZIPManagement_PhysFS/tree/master/full_code/PhysFS_Solution/Motor2D">clicking here</a>.

 <h2  align="center" id="bibliography">Bibliography</h2>